crowding/nseval/README.md

 whereas R does.
 It turns out the S interface is not sufficient to capture R behavior, with consequences such as:

-  * `match.call()` loses information about argument scopes so normally occurring function calls often can't be captured in a reproducible form;
+  * `match.call()` loses information about argument scopes, so normally occurring function calls often can't be captured in a reproducible form;
   * `do.call` can't reproduce many situations that occur in normal evaluation in R;
   * `parent.frame()` tells you something almost but not entirely unlike what you actually need to know in most situations;
-  * it's difficult to wrap around nonstandard-evaluating functions;
+  * it's difficult to wrap or extend nonstandard-evaluating functions;
   * it's difficult to use a nonstandard-evaluating function as an argument to a higher order function;
   * any mixture of metaprogramming and `...` rapidly turns painful;

 and so on.
-As a result, R functions that use the S metaprogramming API often end up with unintended behaviors that don't "fit" R: they lose track of variable scope, suffer name collisions, can't be easily wrapped, and so on.
+As a result, R functions that use the S metaprogramming API often end up with unintended behaviors that don't "fit" R: they lose track of variable scope, suffer name collisions, are difficult to compose, etc.

 The good news is that you can simply replace most uses of `match.call`, `parent.frame`, `do.call` and such with their